Cumulative Regret Analysis of the Piyavskii--Shubert Algorithm and Its Variants for Global Optimization: Related works

-There are many works in the literature to solve these types of global optimization problems.
-The book of Horst and Tuy \cite{horst2013global} provides a general discussion concerning deterministic algorithms in global optimization.
-Piyavskii \cite{piyavskii1972algorithm} proposes a deterministic sequential method which solves the problem by iteratively constructing a lower bounding function $F(\cdot)$ of $f(\cdot)$ and evaluating $f(\cdot)$ at a point where $F(\cdot)$ reaches its minimum.
-Shubert \cite{shubert1972sequential}, Basso \cite{basso1982iterative}, Schoen \cite{schoen1982sequential}, Shen and Zhu \cite{shen1987interval}, Horst and Tuy \cite{horst1987convergence} study various specific aspects with examples involving functions satisfying a Lipschitz condition and propose other formulations of the Piyavskii’s algorithm.
+Lipschitz regularity was first studied in Piyavskii's work \cite{piyavskii1972algorithm}, which proposes a sequential deterministic method to solve the global optimization problem.
+The algorithm works by the iterative construction of a function $F(\cdot)$ that lower bounds the function $f(\cdot)$ and the evaluation of $f(\cdot)$ at a point where $F(\cdot)$ reaches its minimum.
+In the same year, Shubert has independently published the same algorithm \cite{shubert1972sequential}.
+Hence, this algorithm has been dubbed the Piyavskii--Shubert algorithm.
+Basso \cite{basso1982iterative}, Schoen \cite{schoen1982sequential}, Shen and Zhu \cite{shen1987interval}, Horst and Tuy \cite{horst1987convergence} propose other formulations of the Piyavskii’s algorithm.
 Sergeyev \cite{sergeyev1998global} use an alternative smooth auxiliary function as a lower bounding function.
-Hansen and Jaumard \cite{hansen1995lipschitz} summarize and discuss the algorithms proposed in the literature and present them in a simplified/uniform way in a high-level programming language.
+Hansen and Jaumard \cite{hansen1995lipschitz} summarize and discuss the algorithms proposed in the literature and present them in a high-level programming language.
 Brent \cite{brent2013algorithms} studies another aspect of the Piyavskii’s algorithm, where the function is defined on a compact interval with a bounded second derivative (i.e., Lipschitz smoothness).
-Jacobsen and Torabi \cite{jacobsen1978global} assume that the differentiable function is the sum of convex and concave functions.
-Breiman and Cutler \cite{breiman1993deterministic} propose an approach, which use the Taylor expansion of $f(\cdot)$ to build a bounding function of $f(\cdot)$.
+Jacobsen and Torabi \cite{jacobsen1978global} assume that the function is differentiable and a sum of convex and concave functions.
+Mayne and Polak \cite{mayne1984outer} propose an outer approximation when the objective is non-differentiable.
+Mladineo \cite{mladineo1986algorithm} investigates the application on multimodal objectives.
+Breiman and Cutler \cite{breiman1993deterministic} propose an approach, which use the Taylor expansion of $f(\cdot)$ to build a bounding function $F(\cdot)$.
 Baritompa and Cutler \cite{baritompa1994accelerations} propose an acceleration of the Breiman and Cutler’s method.
 Ellaia et al. \cite{ellaia2012modified} suggest a modified sequential Piyavskii’s algorithm.
+Horst and Tuy \cite{horst2013global} provides a general discussion on deterministic algorithms.